ankit-kmar/ankit-kmar/README.md

-I am an Engineering Student, Web developer and an Anime-Lover.
+I am an Engineering Student, Developer, Tester and an Anime-Lover.
 I love experimenting with new technologies and building small projects.<br>
 <br>
 - Final year student @NITRR⚡
 - 🔭 I’m currently learning looking for new oppurtunities.
 Pls find my resume attached below.